AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

     {								# showing up in the configuration file, "enabled": "false",					# just like the ones here.
       "botPath": "../Bots/AAMasters/AACharly-Extraction-Bot",	#
-      "process": "Poloniex-Hole-Fixing"				# You can choose to set "enabled" },								# to "false" or simply delete
-    {								# the entries you are not using, "enabled": "true",					# in which case you will need to "botPath": "../Bots/AAMasters/AABruce-Indicator-Bot",	# delete the comma
+      "process": "Poloniex-Hole-Fixing"				# Delete the entries you are not using, },								# making sure you delete the comma
-      "process": "One-Min-Daily-Candles-Volumes"		# after the first algobot.
+    {								# after your algobot.
+      "enabled": "true",
+      "botPath": "../Bots/AAMasters/AABruce-Indicator-Bot",
+      "process": "One-Min-Daily-Candles-Volumes"
     }
   ],
   "stopGracefully": "true",		# 'false' for continuous run, 'true' for one run only.